Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 And weapons got used.

 So that was what he did, now.
-Even among special operations communities, there was a “light” and a “dark” side to everything.
+Even among special operations communities, there was a "light" and a "dark" side to everything.
 Most everyone stuck to the more open, more clear-cut and less morally gray side of things, and Adam couldn’t blame them.
 That had been him for very many years.
 But with extreme excellence comes extreme responsibility, and, well…

 Adam took all that very seriously.
 Which meant that, among humankind, Adam was once again the *very best.* And *this* time, if he had his way, he’d *stay* there.